Salary/Hourly Rate: Paraprofessional Class VI: $20.70 or above depending on qualifications

 - Classroom policies, procedures and processes.

-- Methods and techniques to assist students in reading, writing and mathematics.
+- Methods and techniques to assist students in mathematics.

 - Methods and techniques for working with students with disabilities and special needs.